What is the duty of loyalty in an employment relationship?

 You did not sign a non-competition agreement with your former employer:

 - You can go work for a competitor.
-You must, however, act fairly and reasonably, and remain loyal to your former employer by not intentionally damaging his reputation, or sharing confidential information that you learned about in your old job.
+You must, however, act fairly and reasonably, and remain loyal to your former employer by not intentionally damaging his reputation, or sharing confidential information to which you had access in your old job.

 You signed an agreement not to compete with your former employer: